shardbearer-shri/first-project-upload/README.md

 # Frontend Mentor - Order summary card solution

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents